NikolajNim/Drift_af_AI_systemer/README.md

 **Lektion 3 **

-- [x] Implement a training script (train_ddp.py) that scales the training using data parallelism
+- [x] Implement a training script (train_ddp.py) that scales the training using data parallelism (Bør checkes, tror ikke det virker)
 - [ ] Implement a memory optimization strategy
 - [ ] Scale the training with data parallelism across multiple nodes
 - [ ] Implement the ZeRO optimizer using DeepSpeed and experiment with the different stages